-- 1. The Office of the Prosecutor applies under article 58(1) of the Rome Statute for a warrant of arrest for Abdul Hakim HAQQANI1 (عبد الحكيم حقاني) ("HAQQANI").
-Based on the supporting evidence, this Application establishes reasonable grounds to believe that HAQQANI the Qazi al-Quzzat or Chief Justice is responsible for persecution as a crime against humanity committed by the Taliban in Afghanistan, carried out from at least 15 August 2021 until at least 20 January 2025, contrary to article 7(1)(h) of the Statute.
-HAQQANI's arrest is necessary to ensure his appearance at trial, and to prevent the further commission of crimes. - 2.
-In particular, throughout this time, the Taliban have persecuted girls, women, those whom they perceived as not conforming with their ideological expectations of gender identity or expression, and those whom they perceived as allies of girls and women, across the territory of Afghanistan.
-This persecution entailed numerous severe deprivations of the victims' fundamental rights, contrary to international law, including to education, to free movement and free expression, to private and family life, to free assembly, and to physical integrity and autonomy.3 The lives of the victims have been severely affected as a result, and the immediate harm caused to them is matched by the harm also occasioned to future generations, in lost opportunities and unfulfilled potential. - 3.
-The Taliban's campaign of gender persecution formed part of its broader attack against the civilian population of Afghanistan, which was both widespread and systematic, and carried out according to a State or organizational policy.
+1. The Office of the Prosecutor applies under article 58(1) of the Rome Statute for a warrant of arrest for Haibatullah AKHUNDZADA1 (هيبت الله اخندزاده) ("AKHUNDZADA").
+Based on the supporting evidence, this Application establishes reasonable grounds to believe that AKHUNDZADA - the Amir-ul-Momineen or Supreme Leader - is responsible for persecution as a crime against humanity committed by the Taliban in Afghanistan, carried out from at least 15 August 2021 until at least 20 January 2025, contrary to article 7(1)(h) of the Statute.2 AKHUNDZADA's arrest is necessary to ensure his appearance at trial, and to prevent the further commission of crimes.

+2. In particular, throughout this time, the Taliban have persecuted girls, women, those whom they perceived as not conforming with their ideological expectations of gender identity or expression, and those whom they perceived as allies of girls and women, across the territory of Afghanistan.
+This persecution entailed numerous severe deprivations of the victims' fundamental rights, contrary to international law, including to education, to free movement and free expression, to private and family life, to free assembly, and to physical integrity and autonomy.3 The lives of the victims have been severely affected as a result, and the immediate harm caused to them is matched by the harm also occasioned to future generations, in lost opportunities and unfulfilled potential.

+3. The Taliban's campaign of gender persecution formed part of its broader attack against the civilian population of Afghanistan, which was both widespread and systematic, and carried out according to a State or organizational policy.
 This onslaught of oppression and violence repeated the criminal design to which the people of Afghanistan were previously subjected when the Taliban first exercised power before 2001.
 Perceived resistance or opposition to the Taliban was, and is, brutally repressed by the commission of crimes including murder, imprisonment, torture, rape and other forms of sexual violence, enforced disappearance, and other inhumane acts.
-The attack upon the civilian population as a whole created mass compliance through the creation of a deep climate of fear.
-Civilians knew that resistance would
+The attack upon the civilian population as a whole created mass

-1 HAQQANI is also sometimes referred to as Sheikh, an honorific title referring to a scholar of highly respected learning, piety and renown, one to whom people look up as a religious authority.
+1 Also spelled "Hibatullah" or "Hebatullah".
+AKHUNDZADA is also sometimes referred to as Mawlawi, and/or as Sheikh al Hadith, honorific titles referring to a scholar of highly respected learning, piety and renown, to whom people may look up as a religious authority.